 - effective reading and note-taking

 - how and where to start researching your topic

 - collaboration and team work

 - essay, report and assignment writing

 What action can I take?

 - Students can come to a drop-in at the library.
-You should bring along a completed Learning skills assessment questionnaire (docx, 25kb).
+You should bring along a completed Academic skills assessment questionnaire.
 This will help determine which skills you need to develop

 - Book into a workshop to improve your skills.
 Check the Library class booking system (using the name of your home library as a keyword eg "Caulfield")

 - Contact a librarian or learning skills adviser at your campus to find out more.